openscope/openscope/documentation/airport-guides/einn.md

 The airport was initially know as Rineanna when it opened in 1936, when the Irish Government realised that a permanent runway would be required, and selected a site across the estuary from the Foynes flying boat terminal.
 The airport is owned by the Irish Government and is operated as a commercial entity as Shannon Group Plc.

-The airport and runways have increase in size since its foundation, having the longest runway in Ireland, which was a designated landing site for the US Space Shuttle, although only the 06-24 runway is now in use.
+The airport and runways have increased in size since its foundation, having the longest runway in Ireland which was a designated landing site for the US Space Shuttle.
+Only the 06-24 runway is now in use.

 ### Statistcs
 1,751,500 passengers in 2017, up 0.1% from 2016

 19,296 aircraft movements in 2017, up 0.8% from 2016

 ### About the Shannon Area Control Centre